SIWENOID v2 — Map

 Placing the Same Datapoint on Multiple Maps

 A single datapoint can be placed on any number of maps simultaneously.
-There is no limit to how many maps a datapoint icon can appear on, and placing a datapoint on additional maps does not affect its existing positions on other maps.
+There is no restriction on how many maps a datapoint icon can appear on, and placing a datapoint on additional maps does not affect its existing positions on other maps.

-- A smoke detector near a staircase sits on the boundary between two floor plans — it can appear on both the ground floor map and the first floor map so operators monitoring either map see its status.
+- A smoke detector near a staircase sits on the boundary between two floor plans — it can appear on both the ground floor map and the first floor map, so any operator monitoring either map can see its status.

-- A main entrance door contact is relevant both on the building overview map and on the detailed ground floor plan — it can be placed on both.
+- A main entrance door contact is relevant on both the building overview map and the detailed ground floor plan — it can be placed on both.

-- A shared plant room serves multiple tenants — the same HVAC fault output datapoint can appear on each tenant's dedicated map as well as on the engineer's system overview map.
+- A shared plant room serves multiple tenants — the same HVAC fault output datapoint can appear on each tenant's own map as well as the engineer's system overview map.

-To place a datapoint on an additional map, simply open that map in edit mode and drag the same datapoint from the Datapoint Hierarchy onto the canvas, exactly as described in the steps above.
-The icon will appear independently on each map at whatever position and size the engineer sets for that map.
+To place a datapoint on an additional map, simply open that map in edit mode and drag the same datapoint from the Datapoint Hierarchy onto the canvas, following the same steps described above.

-Important: All instances of the same datapoint across all maps reflect the same live status.
-When the datapoint enters an alarm or fault state, its icon will be highlighted and blinking on every map it appears on simultaneously.
-Sending a command to the datapoint from any map sends it to the same physical device — the command is not map-specific.
+Important: Every instance of the same datapoint across all maps reflects the same live status.
+When the datapoint enters an alarm or fault state, the icon is highlighted and flashes on every map it appears on simultaneously.
+A command sent from any map is always transmitted to the same physical device — the command is not map-specific.

 —